adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 ### Invoking an Argument of the Mock Function

-Sometimes a mock function will receive a function pointer, a functor (in other words, a "callable") as an argument, e.g.
+Sometimes a mock function will receive a function pointer, a functor (in OTHER words, a "callable") as an argument, e.g.

 ```cpp